amoldighe/amoldighe.github.io/_posts/2017-12-30-kvm-bridge-networking.md

 * Start the VM by connecting it to the vmbr0 bridge on host machine

-I have connected the bridge network directly to an existing VM on the host machine using virtual machine manager.
+I have connected the bridge network interface directly to an existing VM on the host machine using virtual machine manager.
 Following is the dump of it's xml.

 ```